Pictured above: Harvest in the Fens - picture courtesy of Ieuan Williams

 What is peat and what is it used for?
 How are peatlands linked to climate change?
 And how are British farmers helping to manage and maintain peatland soils for future generations?

-On this page we look at the vital role peatlands play in British food production and also the work British farmers are doing to help meet the government's target for the UK to become carbon neutral by 2050.
+On this page we look at the vital role peatlands play in British food production and also the work British farmers are doing to reach net zero greenhouse gas (GHG) emissions across the whole of agriculture in England and Wales by 2040.?

 Peatlands and farming - an overview